psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Service automation is working with the new architecture
    - Audio control has been improved with the new GSXAudioService
    - State management has been enhanced with the improved GSXStateManager
+   - Fuel management has been improved with the new GSXFuelCoordinator
    - User interface remains unchanged during the architectural improvements

 3. **Code Quality Improvements**